MicrosoftDocs/dynamics-365-ai/ai-docs/sales/prioritize-sales-pipeline-through-work-list.md

 2. **Upcoming activity**: The upcoming activity is view-only, and you can't perform an action.
 The upcoming activity is displayed so you know what activity will appear next when you complete the current activity.

-3. **Completed activities**: The completed activities are the activities that are marked as complete or skipped for a record.<!--Edit okay?
-It didn't seem accurate to say the record was moved to the completed items list.-->
+3. **Completed activities**: The completed activities are the activities that are marked as complete or skipped for a record.

     To view the completed activities list, select **Show completed**.
 The section expands to display the list of completed activities with details such as whether the activity was completed or was it skipped, with date and time.
 You can't perform any actions on these tasks; they're view-only.
 The following screen is an example of an expanded section of completed items.